timmo-nhn/XcaDocumentSource/Docs/RegistryDto.md

 Functions exist to translate the DTOs between DTO and ebRIM-types.
 It can be found in the `RegistryMetadataTransformerService`-class.

 ## Registry Object Mappings (Custom classes to ebRIM/IHE XDS Metadata)
-Fields are required according to the optionality of the ebRIM metadata, all properties have a 1:1 cardinality.
+Fields are required according to the optionality of the ebRIM metadata.
 For more info on metadata, see [IHE XDS metadata - git.sarepta.ehelse.no ↗](https://git.sarepta.ehelse.no/publisert/standarder/raw/master/kravdokument/IHS_XDS_metadata/HIS%201169_2016%20IHE%20XDS%20metadata%20-oppdatert.pdf)

 ```mermaid